sagemath/trac_to_gh/Issue 5427.md

 # Issue 5427: Evaluate the naming of (variable substitution) routines in Quadratic forms

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5427

 Original creator: jonhanke